Click here to view our Class Calendar and register for your classes online!

 Child Care Aware® of Eastern Kansas does not endorse the above services.

-The Core Competencies for Early Care and Education Professionals in Kansas and Missouri detail what professionals who work with young children and families need to know and are able to do to provide quality early care and education.
-Click here to view a PDF of the latest edition of the Core Competencies for Early Care and Education Professionals in Kansas and Missouri.
+The Core Competencies for Early Care and Education Professionals in Kansas detail what professionals who work with young children and families need to know and what they can do to provide quality early care and education.
+Click here to view a PDF of the latest edition of Kansas's Core Competencies for Early Care and Education Professionals.

-Inside, you will find an introduction that provides background information about what Core Competencies are and why they are important.
+Inside, you will find an introduction providing background information about Core Competencies and why they are essential.
 Following the introduction are the competencies themselves.
-They are divided into eight content areas, colored coded in this document for easy use.
-Each of the eight areas contains five levels that range from the skills and knowledge an entry level professional needs to know, to the more advanced skills and knowledge possessed by someone with an advanced degree.
+They are divided into nine domain areas, colored coded in this document for easy use.
+Each of the nine areas contains four levels that range from the skills and knowledge an entry level professional needs to know, to the more advanced skills and knowledge possessed by someone with an advanced degree.

 CDA